Fort Marshall: Decline and abandonment

 The defenses at Fort Marshall were never seriously called upon for the duration of the war.
 By late 1864, the site was primarily used only as a hospital.
 Visitors in May of that year noted the 'dilapidated' nature of its buildings.
 In November 1865, with the Civil War now over, Capt.
 William Price Craighill was named the replacement for Lt.
 Col. Brewerton, and set about making upkeep repairs at Fort Marshall, which remained a military installation.
 Half a year later however, plans had changed, and the Chief of Ordnance announced in May 1866 that the stocks of the fort would be sold at cash auction, including nearly 3,000 kegs of rifle powder, almost 10,000 cartridges of cannon powder, and many gun carriages and chassis.
 Four days after the auction, the Ordnance sergeant and quartermasters themselves were either reassigned or discharged.
 By July, even the fort's buildings were being sold off as firewood.
 Much of the building's lumber was salvaged by the Freedmen's Bureau, which used the material from Marshall and nearby Hicks U.S. Army General Hospital to construct more than sixty new schoolhouses.
 The fort was so thoroughly dismantled that an 1869 account described its outline on the horizon as "but a mark of the times gone by," where "the cows and goats now pasture on its green bastions and parapets."

 The final abandonment of the site by the Federal government had cleared the way for the area to begin redevelopment as a residential district, which around 1870 became known as "Highland Town."
 A congregation of Baltimore German Redemptorists purchased the site of the former Fort Marshall in 1872-1873, and leveled the hill (which had given 'Highland Town' its name), building in its place the Sacred Heart of Jesus Roman Catholic Church.
-One final legacy of the Fort was the Fort Marshall Brewing Company, established in 1869 and located near to the site of the fortifications, at Highland and Eastern avenues.
+One final legacy of the Fort was the Fort Marshall Brewing Company, established in 1869 by George F. Wiesnner and located partly on the site of the fortifications, at Highland and Eastern avenues.
 It would operate until 1899, but established the southeast of Baltimore as a hub for German-American brewing operations, a trend which would continue a bit further east into what would become the "Brewer's Hill" region of the city.